fasttube/ftracker/README.md

 ```

 Then, if you want the container to also handle SSL so it can run standalone you
-need to pass it a domain and Email so it can obtain a certificate from `Let's
+need to pass it a domain and email so it can obtain a certificate from `Let's
-encrypt`:
+encrypt`.
+Use the first path in the `-v` option to point to your config file:

 ```bash
 sudo docker run \